kubestellar/kubeflex/README.md

 kubectl create ns myns
 ```

-Create a second control plane and check that you don't have the namespace created in the
+Create a second control plane and check that the namespace created in the
-first one:
+first control plane is not present:

 ```shell
 kflex create cp2